rhinstaller/anaconda/docs/intro.rst

 local and remote sources such as CDs and DVDs, images stored on a hard drive, NFS, HTTP, and FTP.
 Installation can be scripted with kickstart to provide a fully unattended installation that can be duplicated on scores of machines.
-It can also be run over VNC on headless machines.
+It can also be run over RDP on headless machines.
 A variety of advanced storage devices including LVM, RAID, iSCSI, and multipath are supported from the partitioning program.
 Anaconda provides advanced debugging features such as remote logging, access to the python interactive debugger, and remote saving of